nytimes/three-loader-3dtiles/README.md

   ```

 ### 3. NPM
-If you use a build system such as Webpack / Parcel / Rollup etc, you should also install the library along with three.js from npm:
+If you use a build system such as Webpack / Vite / Rollup etc, you should also install the library along with three.js from npm:
 ```
 npm install -s three three-loader-3dtiles
 ```